 There are many ways to explore Noosa River.
 For a special night out, try an MV Catalina cruise.
 It’s stylish, has several bars and was refurbished last year.
 Or the regular hop-on-and-off Noosa Ferry, which runs through the day and runs a sunset cruise most evenings.
 I like to get fish ’n’ chips from the Red Emperor on Gympie Terrace and have a picnic by the river.

 Hastings Street must be one of the most iconic fashion strips in the country.
 You will find designer labels and popular boutiques as well as restaurants and cafes along the way.
 It’s got a really nice vibe and I like to take a break at Aromas cafe, right in the centre of the action.
 The street is particularly beautiful at night when all the trees are lit up.

-RACV members receive a discount of 25 per cent off accommodation rates all year round when they book direct through RACV.
+RACV Members receive a discount of 25% on accommodation rates all year round when they book direct through RACV.
 You will not find a better offer on any other website.